By Tim Lambert

 However, his mother died in 1818.
 Before the end of the year, his father married a widow named Sarah Bush Johnston who had 3 children of her own.
 Abraham had little schooling but he did learn to read and write and he was an avid reader. n In 1830 his father moved the family to Illinois.

 Meanwhile, he moved to Springfield in 1837.
 In 1842 he married a woman named Mary Todd.
-The couple had 4 sons. n Lincoln was a successful lawyer and in 1847-1849 he served in the US House of Representatives.
+The couple had 4 sons. n Lincoln was a successful lawyer and from 1847 to 1849 he served in the US House of Representatives.
 In 1856 Lincoln became a Republican.
 In 1858 he stood for election as a senator but lost to a man named Douglas.

 The Unionists suffered defeat at Bull Run in July 1861.
 On 23 September 1862 Lincoln made the Emancipation Proclamation.
 Slaves would be made free in any states still in rebellion on 1 January 1863.
 The war continued but in 1863 the Union began winning after their victory at Gettysburg in July.
 In November Lincoln made his famous speech The Gettysburg Address.
 He was re-elected president in 1864.
 The civil war ended in 1865.